A dignified farewell - that doesn't cost the earth…

 -

 Not yet in Australia.
 Human composting (also called “natural organic reduction”) is legal in parts of the US but hasn’t been introduced here, yet.
-Funeral Commons actively supports this change and will add it the moment it becomes available.
+Funeral Commons actively supports this change and will provide the service the moment it becomes available.

 If you’d like to see human composting become a legal option in NSW, you can [sign the petition here].